BESSER-PEARL/BESSER/docs/source/examples/object_example.rst

 Object model example
 ====================

-This example present the Python code of a simple model consisting of a :doc:`../buml_language/model_types/structural` and a :doc:`../buml_language/model_types/object` illustrated in the following figure.
+This example present the Python code to specify a model (illustrated in the following figure) consisting of a :doc:`../buml_language/model_types/structural` and a :doc:`../buml_language/model_types/object`.

 .. image:: ../img/library_object.png
   :width: 700